2025 Local Learning Board

 Marit Dewhurst is the Director of Art Education and Professor of Art and Museum Education at The City College of New York.
 She has worked as an arts educator and program coordinator in multiple settings both nationally and abroad including community centers, museums, juvenile detention centers, and international development projects.
 Her research and teaching interests include social justice education, community-based art, youth empowerment, and the role of the arts in community development.

-Maxwell Kofi Donkor is an internationally recognized artist and master cultural educator who is most known for his performances and teaching in African Drumming and Dance.
+Maxwell Kofi Donkor is an African Master Drummer, Traditional Sculptor, Cultural Educator, and Director of Kofi & Sankofa African Drum & Dance Ensemble.
+He is an internationally recognized artist and master cultural educator who is most known for his performances and teaching in African Drumming and Dance.
 For many decades, he has focused on building communities through the arts – teaching students of every age about the authentic histories and cultural celebrations which are still observed to this day.
 A native of Ghana, Africa, Kofi learned drumming at the knee of his grandfather, a master drummer, as well as learning traditional dances.

 Staff